Choosing the Right Pool Contractor in Broward County: A Homeowner's Guide

 - 5 min read

-When hiring a pool contractor in Broward County, the difference between a licensed, experienced builder and an under-qualified one can cost you tens of thousands of dollars and months of frustration you never planned for.
-Fort Lauderdale area homeowners have no shortage of companies calling themselves the best pool builders in South Florida, but that gap is real, and it widens fast once permits, structural work, and multi-trade coordination enter the picture.
+When hiring a pool contractor in Broward County, the difference between a licensed, experienced builder and an under-qualified one can cost you tens of thousands of dollars and months of frustration.
+Homeowners in the Fort Lauderdale area have no shortage of companies claiming to be the best pool builders in South Florida.
+However, that gap is real and widens quickly when permits, structural work, and multi-trade coordination come into play.

-When it comes to a new custom concrete pool, getting the hiring decision right matters far more than getting the lowest quote.
-The lowest quote is often the most expensive one in the end, once you factor in delays, code corrections, and work that has to be redone.
+When it comes to a new custom concrete pool, making the right hiring decision matters far more than simply choosing the lowest quote.
+Often, the lowest quote turns out to be the most expensive option in the end, once you factor in delays, code corrections, and work that must be redone.

-Here are things you should consider before signing anything: what credentials to verify, how permitting works in Fort Lauderdale and Broward County, and the questions to ask every contractor you interview.
+Here are several important factors to consider before signing any contracts: the credentials to verify, how permitting works in Fort Lauderdale and Broward County, and the questions to ask every contractor you interview.

-Before you talk design or pricing with anyone, verify credentials.
-This step takes ten minutes and rules out contractors who cause the kind of problems that derail projects every year across South Florida.
+Before discussing design or pricing with any contractor, verify their credentials.
+This step takes just ten minutes and can eliminate contractors who cause problems that derail projects across South Florida every year.

 Florida requires pool contractors to hold a Certified Pool/Spa Contractor (CPC) license issued by the Florida Department of Business and Professional Regulation (DBPR).
 You can verify any license is active at myfloridalicense.com using the contractor's license number.
-A lapsed or unlicensed contractor cannot legally pull permits in Fort Lauderdale or Broward County, which means any work they complete is unpermitted by default.
-That creates serious insurance, liability, and resale complications for you as the homeowner.
+A lapsed or unlicensed contractor cannot legally pull permits in Fort Lauderdale or Broward County.
+This means any work they complete is unpermitted by default, creating serious insurance, liability, and resale complications for you as the homeowner.

 Many pool companies hold only a CPC license, which limits them to pool-specific work.
-The moment your project includes structural elements, a pergola, an outdoor kitchen, complex grading, dock resurfacing, or electrical work beyond the pool itself, a separate general contractor must be brought in.
-That splits accountability across two contracts and two timelines, and that split is where projects fall apart.
+When your project includes structural elements, a pergola, an outdoor kitchen, complex grading, dock resurfacing, or electrical work beyond the pool itself, a separate general contractor must be involved.
+This division of responsibility can lead to accountability issues across two contracts and timelines, which is where projects often fall apart.

 Watermark Construction, based in Fort Lauderdale, holds both a pool contractor and a general contractor license.
-That combination is not universal among Broward County pool builders, and it matters because one team manages the entire scope under a single contract: from excavation and the pool shell to pavers, pergolas, outdoor kitchens, and electrical.
-No finger-pointing between trades.
-No coordination gaps.
-One call when something needs attention.
+This combination is not universal among Broward County pool builders.
+It matters because one team manages the entire scope under a single contract, from excavation and the pool shell to pavers, pergolas, outdoor kitchens, and electrical work.
+This approach eliminates finger-pointing between trades and coordination gaps.
+You only need to make one call when something needs attention.

-Ask for a current certificate of general liability insurance and workers' compensation before any work starts.
-A bonded contractor gives you financial protection if a job stalls or the work falls short of what was agreed.
-The key detail: ask for a certificate of insurance naming you as an additional insured, not just a verbal assurance that the contractor is covered.
-Per DBPR consumer guidance and standard industry practice, an Additional Insured endorsement is the only form of coverage that holds up if something goes wrong on your property.
-Verbal assurances don't.
+Before any work starts, ask for a current certificate of general liability insurance and workers' compensation.
+A bonded contractor provides financial protection if a job stalls or the work falls short of what was agreed.
+The key detail is to request a certificate of insurance naming you as an additional insured, not just a verbal assurance that the contractor is covered.
+According to DBPR consumer guidance and standard industry practice, an Additional Insured endorsement is the only form of coverage that holds up if something goes wrong on your property.
+Verbal assurances do not suffice.

 Within Fort Lauderdale city limits, permit applications are submitted through the LauderBuild digital portal, an Accela-based system managed by the City's Building Services Division.
 No paper applications are accepted.
 In unincorporated Broward County, applications go through the Broward County Building Code Division's ePermits system.
 A new pool permit is typically a composite permit covering structural, plumbing, electrical, and mechanical work, with separate sub-permits often required for plumbing, electrical, and gas.
 For an overview of local permitting and inspection concepts specific to Fort Lauderdale pool services, see this permitting guide: permitting and inspection concepts for Fort Lauderdale pool services.

 Required documents typically include a signed permit application, sealed engineering plans from a licensed Florida engineer or architect, a registered land surveyor's certificate, a fence and barrier affidavit, and sometimes a tree mitigation plan.
 Submitting an incomplete package restarts the review clock entirely.
-That single mistake is the most common source of preventable delay on Fort Lauderdale pool projects.
+This single mistake is the most common source of preventable delays on Fort Lauderdale pool projects.
 For detailed code requirements and county-level specifications, refer to the Broward County swimming pool guidelines: Broward County swimming-pools requirements.
-Watermark Construction has more than 22 years of experience in pool and outdoor construction permitting.
-“We know this process very well, and we will handle all aspects of this process”.
-Says Bryan McCallum, Owner of Watermark.
+Watermark Construction has over 22 years of experience in pool and outdoor construction permitting.
+“We know this process very well, and we will handle all aspects of this process,” says Bryan McCallum, Owner of Watermark.

-These signals appear consistently in DBPR complaint patterns and should end your conversation with any contractor who shows them:
+Certain signals consistently appear in DBPR complaint patterns and should end your conversation with any contractor who exhibits them:

 No local physical address or established presence in the Broward community